THOMASELOVE/431-classes-2023/projA/projectA_proposal.md

-G291 | Kyle McGill Percy | Income Equality and Its Impact on Health Outcomes G311 | Samir Memic | (title needs to change) Examination of County Characteristics and Their Effects on Health Outcomes G331 | Kathryn Menta | Analysis of Various Health Determinants Across States I Have Lived or Visited G342 | Lydia Mitchell & <br /> Manu Bulusu | (title needs to change) Investigating Various Determinants of Health from 6 states using CHR 2023 Data
-G361 | Krishna Mridha | CHR-2023: Linking Economic Factors to Health Outcomes and Smoking G371 | Tony Nunnery | (title revised by TEL) Community Health and Wellness in Counties of Six States G391 | Sakshi Pandit | (title needs to change) Analyzing Different Health Outcomes
+G291 | Kyle McGill Percy | Income Equality and Its Impact on Health Outcomes G311 | Samir Memic | (title needs to change) Examination of County Characteristics and Their Effects on Health Outcomes G331 | Kathryn Menta | Analysis of Various Health Determinants Across States I Have Lived or Visited G361 | Krishna Mridha | CHR-2023: Linking Economic Factors to Health Outcomes and Smoking G371 | Tony Nunnery | (title revised by TEL) Community Health and Wellness in Counties of Six States G391 | Sakshi Pandit | (title needs to change) Analyzing Different Health Outcomes